 The purchasers of the Company's oil and natural gas production consist primarily of independent marketers, major oil and natural gas companies and gas pipeline companies.
 The Company has not experienced any significant losses from uncollectible accounts.
-In 2012, two of the individual purchasers of the Company's production accounted for in excess of 10% of our total sales.
-Four individual purchasers of the Company's production collectively represented approximately 42% of the Company's total sales.
+During the first six months of 2013, one of the individual purchasers of the Company's production accounted for in excess of 10% of our total sales.
+Four individual purchasers of the Company's production collectively represented approximately 37% of the Company's total sales.
+Four individual purchasers of the Company's production accounted for in excess of 10% of the Company's total sales.
 In 2011, none of the Company's individual purchasers of its production accounted for in excess of 10% of the Company's total sales.
 Four individual purchasers of the Company's production collectively represented 28% of the Company's total sales.
-In 2010, none of the Company's individual purchases of its production accounted for in excess of 10% of its total sales.
-Three individual purchasers of the Company's production each accounted for approximately 9% of its total sales, collectively representing 27% of the Company's total sales.
+Four individual purchasers of the Company's individual purchases of its production accounted for in excess of 10% of its total sales.
+In 2010, none of the Company's individual purchasers of the Company's production each accounted for approximately 9% of its total sales, collectively representing 27% of the Company's total sales.